spdpbn/Stroke_Prediction-/README.md

 Here i have used EDA i.e, Exploratory Data Analysis which is method of examining dataset from which we can learn charecteristics of data

-i have also used dataprep.eda package which makes data analysis very easy using simple api. using this library we can achieve detailed report of every categorical value.
+i have also used dataprep.eda package which makes data analysis very easy using simple api. using this library we can create detailed report of every categorical value.

-finally i have tested different machine learning algorithms to achieve good accuracy i prediction.
+finally i have tested different machine learning algorithms to achieve good accuracy.